xxlya/COS598D_Assignment2/README.md

 ## 2. Implemente `updateBinaryGradWeight` function in `util.py`.
 Please follow the notes to implement weights gradient calucation.

-## 3. Record results and discussion
+## 3. Report results and discussion
 ***3.1 Please fill the resutls table***

 | Dataset  | Network                  | Accuracy                    | Accuracy of floating-point |